WV22: Location and discovery

-Layout
+Architecture

 The tomb is 85 m long and generally follows the same layout as KV43, the tomb of Amenhotep's father Thutmose IV, although it does exhibit some changes to this basic design.

 The layout consists of two descending corridors separated by stairs, leading to a well chamber, the shaft of which is 7.5 m deep.
 A well chamber opens to the west from the base of the shaft.
 The room seems to have been expanded to the west as the chisel marks in this section are different to those elsewhere in the chamber.
 On the other side of the well chamber a pillared hall leads to another descending passageway and stair.
 Uniquely there is no doorway separating these elements.
 The passage was likely planned to be the same scale as its equivalent in KV43 but was altered during construction.
 This made the angle of the steps steep, resulting in chiseling above the doorway to the antechamber, likely to allow passage of the sarcophagus.

 The square antechamber leads onto the pillared burial chamber with sarcophagus emplacement; a rectangular pit, likely for the king's canopic equipment, is present at the southern end of the chamber.
 There are three small side rooms leading off the burial chamber and two larger chambers with a single pillar; each has an additional side chamber.
 One of these suites seems to have always been intended for the burial of a queen, while the other seems to have been a fourth side chamber and only enlarged after the fact, based on chisel marks and the position of the magical niches.
-The expansion is presumably due to Sitamun's elevation of Great Royal Wife late in Amenhotep III's reign.
+The expansion is presumably due to Sitamun's elevation to Great Royal Wife late in Amenhotep III's reign.
 This situation is paralleled at Malkata, where Sitamun's rooms were squeezed in between those of her parents.

 The burial chamber itself has eleven magical niches, five of which are cut into the walls and columns surrounding the sarcophagus emplacement.
 Two of the niches were found with half of a wood panel that originally sealed them still in place.
 They would have contained protective figures similar to those discovered in the tomb of Tutankhamun.